What are the most spectacular roads in Iran?

 Chalus Road (Road 59) is a stunning drive located in Chalus, a suburb of Tehran, the Iranian capital.
 It is one of the busiest roads in the country

-Perched at an elevation of 2,989m (9,806ft), Kandovan Pass is a significant mountain landmark located on the cusp of Alborz and Mazandaran provinces in Iran.
-It's one of the highest roads of the country.
+Kandovan Pass is a high mountain pass at an elevation of 2,989m (9,806ft) above sea level, located on boundary between Alborz and Mazandaran provinces in Iran.
+It's one of the highest roads in the country.

 Mount Sabalan, situated in Meshgin Shahr County, Ardabil province of Iran, stands as a semi-active stratovolcano.
-A rugged gravel road leading north of its summit reaches an impressive altitude of 3,675m (12,057ft) above the sea level.
+A rugged gravel road leading north of its summit reaches an impressive altitude of 3,675m (12,057ft) above sea level.
 It's one of the highest roads of the country.

 The Maranjab Caravansary is located in the most northern part of Isfahan Province, in Iran.